aiyazmostofa/usaco-silver/6/solution.md

 This did not work because you do not know what order the cows came in, so you would've assigned a pasture type that could've been restricted by another cow later on.
 The more I thought, the more this looked like a graph problem.

-This problem boils down to how many connected components $(K)$ are there in the graph.
+This problem boils down to how many connected components $(k)$ are there in the graph.
 That is simple DFS.
-Our answer would be $2^K$, which we can represent in binary as 1 followed be $K$ zeroes.
+Our answer would be $2^k$, which we can represent in binary as 1 followed be $k$ zeroes.

 But the catch is that we could have an invalid set of cow wants.
 So in our DFS method where we check if we have visited a pasture, we need to check if that relationship can still be held.